 Location: Redhill, Surrey, United Kingdom

-David Donaldson, Retired Consultant in Chemical Pathology, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in the field of chemical pathology.
+Dr. David Donaldson, Retired Consultant in Chemical Pathology, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in the field of chemical pathology.

 From a young age, Dr. Donaldson was passionate about chemistry.
 In high school, he knew he wanted to pursue a career in chemistry, biology, and physics, and he decided to study medicine.
 After earning a Bachelor of Medicine and a Bachelor of Chirurgery, Dr. Donaldson started his career as a house physician at Selly Oak Hospital in Birmingham in 1959.
 He quickly took on a new role as a house surgeon at Birmingham Women’s and Children’s Hospital, then as senior house officer in clinical pathology at Queen Elizabeth Hospital in 1960.
 At the Leeds Teaching Hospitals, he worked as a registrar and assistant resident medical officer from 1961 to 1962, and continued to build experience as a registrar at Victoria Hospital from 1963 to 1964.